 When considering a digitization solution that involves capture software and other applications, don’t get stuck with a system that only does what you need today.
 What are the evolving needs of your (mobile) workforce?
 What other systems and LOB applications do you need to connect with now and in later stages?
 Is there a better option available to scale fast and move equally fast when the next steps in your digitalization and transformation roadmap are coming?

-In practice this will among others mean looking at web-based solutions, at the cloud, at systems of insight and systems of engagement (not just the traditional systems of records that are still present in the capture and digitization market) and probably at mobile and open data architectures with a focus on connectivity and data exchange.
+In practice this will among others mean looking at web-based solutions, at cloud computing, at systems of insight and systems of engagement (not just the traditional systems of records that are still present in the capture and digitization market) and probably at mobile and open data architectures with a focus on connectivity and data exchange.

 Top image: Shutterstock – Copyright: Vasin Lee – All other images are the property of their respective mentioned owners.